International-Data-Spaces-Association/InformationModel/codes/README.md

-# Code lists and taxonomies of values (resources)
-- TODO: introduce top level "Category" class
-- TODO: clarify semantics of "Industry", is this a category?
+# Codes

+Collection of *code lists* and taxonomies of values, instances of classes defined within "model" directory.